Have you ever used your electric smoker and felt like something was missing from your smoked beef or pork?

 What Is An Electric Smoker?

-An electric smoker is a type of smoker that uses electricity to provide a means to smoke different kinds of BBQ meat.
+An electric smoker is a smoker that uses electricity to provide a means to smoke different kinds of BBQ meat.

-Electric smokers use a standard power outlet.
-The heating rod produces heat to smolder wood chips that are in the wood chip tray.
+They use a standard power outlet.
+The heating rod in electric smokers produces heat to smolder wood chips that are in the tray.

-Electric smokers get just as hot as other smokers, but they are much easier to use.
+Electric smokers get just as hot as other smokers, but they are much easier to use than others types, such as propane smoker.

 What Are Some Benefits Of Using Wood Chips In An Electric Smoker?

-With wood chips, smoking becomes a great way to get that Southern BBQ taste.
+Smoking is a great way to get that Southern BBQ taste with wood chips.

-Wood chips also produce a lot more smoke than if you just use the water tray and heating element.
+Wood pellets also produce more smoke than if you use the water tray and heating element.
 They are essential for getting as much smoke as possible in the internal grilling chamber.

 - Adds a unique taste to food

-- Use a variety of wood chip flavors
+- Use a variety of wood pellet flavors

 - Produces more smoke